aliyun/aliyun-log-log4j-appender/README.md

 # Specify the source of your log
 source = [your source]

-# Specify the time format of the data being sent to AliCloud Log Service, use SimpleDateFormat in Java to format time, default is ISO8601，optional
+# Specify time format of the field time, default is yyyy-MM-dd'T'HH:mm:ssZ, optional
-log4j.appender.loghub.timeFormat=yyyy-MM-dd'T'HH:mmZ
-log4j.appender.loghub.timeZone=UTC
+timeFormat = yyyy-MM-dd'T'HH:mm:ssZ

+# Specify timezone of the field time, default is UTC, optional
+timeZone = UTC
 ```

 ## Sample Code